 Dredging A Challenging Area

 Normally, boats traveling north and south on the Hudson bypass this section by way of a “land cut,” essentially a water-filled channel that serves as a detour around two dams in the river.
-But dredging must occur in 29 acres of this section of river that is inaccessible from the Champlain Canal, so GE’s contractors, working from a support area on shore, will use a crane to place smaller dredges and hopper barges into the water to remove 160,000 cubic yards of sediment.
+But dredging was required in 29 acres of this section of river that is inaccessible from the Champlain Canal, so GE’s contractors, working from a support area on shore, used a crane to place smaller dredges and hopper barges into the water.

-As dredges fill barges with sediment, a long-reach excavator will transfer the sediments to a lined bin on land, and then, in a carefully orchestrated ballet of excavators and barges, a second excavator will move the sediments to a barge positioned in the Champlain Canal land cut.
-That barge will transport the sediments to GE’s Fort Edward processing facility where sediments will be dewatered, the removed water will be treated and the sediments shipped by rail to federally permitted waste disposal facilities.
+As dredges filled barges with sediment, tugs pushed loaded barges to a narrow sliver of land situated on the eastern shoreline.
+There, standing water in the loaded barge was pumped off and piped to a larger barge in the land cut.
+Then, a long-reach excavator stationed on the property unloaded the sediment from the loaded barge and placed them into a sediment transfer bin situated on a concrete pad.
+Then, in a carefully orchestrated ballet of excavators and barges, a second excavator moved the sediments from the sediment transfer bin to a larger barge positioned in the Champlain Canal land cut.
+That barge then transported the sediments to GE’s Fort Edward processing facility where sediments were dewatered, the removed water treated and the sediments shipped by rail to federally permitted waste disposal facilities.

-To support the operation, GE’s contractors will build a shoreline operations support area on the west side of the river in Northumberland.
-From this area, equipment will be put into the river and clean backfill materials will be staged for placement on the river bottom after dredging.
+To support the operation, GE’s contractors built a shoreline operations support area on the west side of the river in Northumberland in 2014.
+From this area, equipment was put into the river and clean backfill materials were staged for placement on the river bottom after dredging.